unhindered-ec/capacity_optimizer/README.md

 > [!WARNING]
 > Although I am fairly confident that this script won't break any code, it **does** modify code in your project.
 It is highly recommended to only run it after a commit has been done and the current git state is clean.

+> [!NOTE]
+> This is currently way slower than it could be, as it recompiles all the tests for every single step.
+Changing all the tests in one target and testing them should be way faster, once that is implemented.
+Another optimization would be to test the current max_size -1 first to check if the current value is still optimal, that should speed up things a lot on consecutive runs.

 ## Installation
 For now only via
 ```